pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 1. Run a Pulumi preview to check everything is ok: `pulumi pre`

 `arch` is used to run the selected architecture of a binary, in this case so that you can run the non-ARM64 version of Pulumi on your laptop.

+### 409 Conflict: Another update is currently in progress. {#conflict}

+Run `pulumi cancel` to cancel the update.

+{{% notes type="warning" %}}
+Warning!
+If you cancel another person's update, their update will fail immediately.
+{{% /notes %}}

+One of the services that `pulumi.com` provides is *concurrency control*.
+The service will allow at most one user to update a particular stack at a time.
+This is accomplished by using "leases"; whenever a user requests an update, they request a "lease" on the stack that gives them the right to update the requested stack.
+The service makes sure that only one person has a lease active at a time.

+If you get this error message, this means that the service believes that somebody else has requested and was granted a lease to the stack that you are attempting to update.
+There are two reasons why this could be:

+1. Somebody else is currently updating the stack.
+If you are working on a stack with more than one collaborator, it could be that your collaborators have initiated an update without your knowledge.
+You can confirm this by visiting the Pulumi web console and seeing who initiated the most recent update.

+2. You were updating the stack, but the Pulumi CLI crashed in the middle of the update.

+If you are working on a stack with no other collaborators, it is common to encounter situation number 2 if you run into a bug in Pulumi.
+If this update was not triggered by someone else, you can use the `pulumi cancel` command to cancel the current update.
+This operation revokes the "lease" that the service has given to the person who initiated the stack update.

 ### 500 Internal Server Error {#internal-server-error}